formulahendry/vscode-code-runner/README.md

 ## Usages

-* Open code file or select code snippet in Text Editor, then use shortcut `Ctrl+Alt+N`, or press `F1` and then select/type `Run Code`, the code will run and the output will be shown in the Output Window.
+* Open code file or select code snippet in Text Editor, then use shortcut `Ctrl+Alt+N`, or press `F1` and then select/type `Run Code`, or right click the Text Editor and then click `Run Code` in context menu, the code will run and the output will be shown in the Output Window.
 * To stop the running code, use shortcut `Ctrl+Alt+M`, or press `F1` and then select/type `Stop Code Run`

 ![Usage](images/usage.gif)